NoxObscuro/Interactive-Document-Tagging/README.md

 # docker ps
 ```
 If the database was successfully filled with data using the Docker container of
-the preprocessing and the container of the preprocessing is no longer running, you
+the preprocessing, terminate the container of the preprocessing so that it is no longer running.
+Then you
 can start the Docker container for the frontend with the following command:
 ```
 # docker compose -f <path/to/repository>/application/docker-compose.yml up -d